Skip to main content Link Search Menu Expand Document (external link)

 Task

 Your task is to design a single static (i.e., single image) visualization that you believe effectively communicates an idea about the data, and provide a short write-up (no more than 4 paragraphs) describing your design.
-Start by choosing a question you’d like your visualization to answer.
-Design your visualization to answer that question, and use the question as the title of your graphic.
+Start by choosing one important takeaway you’d like the readers of your visualization to learn.
+Design your visualization to persuade readers of that takeaway, and use the takeaway as the title of your graphic.

 While you must use the data set given, you are free to transform the data as you see fit.
 Such transforms may include (but are not limited to) log transformation, computing percentages or averages, grouping elements into new categories, or removing unnecessary variables or records.
 You are also free to incorporate additional external data.
 Your chart image should be interpretable without needing to reference your write-up.
 Do not forget to include title, axis labels, or legends as needed!